AD | Featured

 Mistake 8: Trying to Do It All Without Help

-If you’ve never installed flooring before, a hardwood installation project can be an exceptionally challenging task.
+A hardwood flooring installation project can be an exceptionally challenging task if you’ve never installed flooring before.
 You’ll need plenty of tools to get the job done, and this can be costly if you don’t already own many home improvement tools.

 Should you catch yourself feeling overwhelmed by the idea of trying to get the entire installation done on your own, it may be time to change your plans.
 It’s better to spend a little more than to end up in tears while trying to re-rack a massive floor.